AppDetex/SampleParserJavaProject/README.md

 - Because of the unpredictable nature of (at least my implementation of..) web scraping I was quite liberal with my logging.
 I surrounded each attempt to parse the document with a try catch to not only ensure that a relevant error would be thrown, but to allow the program to keep running should it hit a snag.
 If my scrape for 'rating' is broken, I would still like to see price, title, etc.
 - I pull the publisher from the "Offered By" section as that seemed like it would reliably be the publisher, not to  (potentially?) be mistaken with developer.

+The tests I have are rudimentary.
+Ideally I would not be doing web calls in my tests.
+It would be worth looking into having a saved copy of the html and performing tests against that.

 ### Moving forward